velkyos/HTTP-SERVER-ESISAR/README.md

 # HTTP SERVER
 #### _ MANDON ANAEL | PEDER LEO | ROBERT BENJAMIN _

+ # Version 0.6
+ - A basic HTTP server (1.0 and 1.1) capable of hosting multiple websites.
+(GET/HEAD/POST not php)
  # Version 0.5
  - A basic HTTP server (1.0 and 1.1) capable of hosting multiple websites.
 (GET and HEAD only)
  # Version 0.3